All God's Chillun Got Wings (play): Themes and political context

 As the last play of O'Neill that casts a black lead, All God's Chillun Got Wings discussed the intraracial and interracial issues that plagued American society in the early twentieth century.
 O'Neill gave glimpses of the struggle of being black in the time period and what the implications of being in a relationship with someone of the opposite race would entail.

 W.J.
 Arnold, one of the founders of the Daughters of the Confederacy, said about the play at the time:The scene where Miss Blair is called upon to kiss and fondle a Negro's hand is going too far, even for the stage.
 The play may be produced above the Mason and Dixie [sic] line, but Mr. O'Neill will not get the friendly reception he had when he sent 'Emperor Jones' his other coloured play into the South.
 The play should be banned by the authorities, because it will be impossible for it to do otherwise than stir up ill feeling between the races.

 In the book Black Manhattan, author James Weldon Johnson stated that the New York American and The Morning Telegraph newspapers published articles about the play in an attempt to stir up a violent reaction so that public outrage would cause the play to be censored.
 Towards the end of the 1910s and the beginning of the 1920s, "random and organized acts of violence" were waged against the African-American community.
 The twenties were also a time where the Ku Klux Klan was at its height, and the talk of integration clashed with a culture practicing segregation.

 Performances

-The play debuted on May 15, 1924, at the Provincetown Playhouse at 133 MacDougal Street between West 3rd and West 4th Streets in Greenwich Village in New York, closing on October 24.
+The play debuted on May 15, 1924, at the Provincetown Playhouse in Greenwich Village, New York, closing on October 24.
 The production was directed by James Light.

-A London production at the tiny fringe venue the Gate Theatre Studio played a short run in 1926.
-On 17 June 1929 the play was produced at the Royal Court Theatre, running for 24 performances, closing 6 July.
+A London production at the Gate Theatre Studio played a short run in 1926.
+On June 17, 1929, the play was produced at London's Royal Court Theatre, running for 24 performances and closing on 6 July.
 Jim was played by Frank H. Wilson and Ella by Beatrix Lehmann.

-February 15, 1929, at Moscow Kamerny Theatre, director Alexander Tairov.
+On February 15, 1929, it opened at Moscow's Kamerny Theatre, directed by Alexander Tairov.
+A naturalistic production at London's Unity Theatre in 1946 starred Robert Adams as Jim and Louie Bradley as Ella, with Ted Willis directing.

-Trish Van Devere played in the 1975 Broadway revival, along with Robert Earl Jones, Jimmy Baio, and Kathy Rich.

-Devin Haqq and Barbra Wengerd appeared in the 2013 production of the show directed by Godfrey L. Simmons, Jr. for Civic Ensemble at JACK in Brooklyn, New York.
+Trish Van Devere played in a 1975 Broadway revival, along with Robert Earl Jones, Jimmy Baio, and Kathy Rich.
+In 2013, Devin Haqq and Barbra Wengerd appeared in a production directed by Godfrey L. Simmons, Jr. for Civic Ensemble at JACK, a performance venue, in Brooklyn, New York.